ebabel-eu/react-login/README.md

 The property afterSignupDisplayLogin is set to false by default.
 If it is set to true, the event `signup-successful` will still be dispatched, and the login screen will be displayed.

 ## todo tasks
-- Make the whole repository into a reusable npm module React component that can be reused in apps as an npm dependency.
-- Tidy up package.json by removing as many dependencies as possible.
-Make sure these are also removed from node_modules locally to test this works.
 - Remove Axios and use the native ES6 fetch instead, to reduce the size of the build. is-buffer, a dependency of axios, is especially big.
 See this article on [Axios vs fetch](https://medium.com/@thejasonfile/fetch-vs-axios-js-for-making-http-requests-2b261cdd3af5).
 - Switch the Please wait text to Operation completed + remove spinner, and make all that optional.
 - Proofread the Dutch text in demo index.js and README.md